 - The child to whom you deeded the property could unexpectedly die before you, and your home could be transferred to his or her heirs, who may not want you to live in the home.

 Deeding your home to your kids before you die is risky and may result in unintended consequences.
 The best way to ensure that your wishes are followed is to have a properly drafted will or trust.
+An Enhanced Life Estate Deed may also be a good option.

 Return to Texas Wills and Trust Online home page →